airyhq/airy/docs/docs/api/endpoints/metadata.md

 sidebar_label: Metadata
 ---

 Refer to our [metadata design](concepts/metadata.md) document for more information.

 ## Upsert

 This endpoint takes a `data` object and upserts the metadata for the `id`.
-The data may only contain values of type string or object values (i.e. no lists or numbers).
+Arrays may only contain one data type.

 `POST /metadata.upsert`